Charge Card vs. Credit Card: Understanding the Key Differences

 Inquiries

 Whether you’re applying for a charge card or credit card, you can expect the card company to run a hard inquiry on your credit.
-This could temporarily lower your credit score, but only by a few points.
+This could temporarily lower your credit score, but usually only by about five points.

 Payments